VMS-6511/VMS-6511.github.io/_pages/about.md

 ---
  I am a fifth year PhD student at MIT EECS where I am advised by [Dr. Ashia Wilson](https://www.ashiawilson.com/) and [Dr. Marzyeh Ghassemi](http://www.marzyehghassemi.com/).
 I also collaborate frequently with [Dr. Dylan Hadfield-Menell](https://people.csail.mit.edu/dhm/).
 I'm supported through a fellowship from [Bridgewater Associates and AIA Lab](https://www.bridgewater.com/) led by [Dr. Jas Sekhon](https://statistics.yale.edu/people/jas-sekhon) where I also conduct research part-time.

  Broadly, I'm interested in the privacy, security, and safety of machine learning.
-Throughout my Masters and PhD, I've worked on many topics in these areas including differential privacy, auditing, algorithmic fairness, and unlearning.
+I've worked on many topics in these areas including differential privacy, auditing, algorithmic fairness, and unlearning.

- **These days, the goal of my research is to prevent the misuse of foundation models, especially when it comes to open-sourcing these models.** I work on questions related to uncovering risks of open-weight models, applying intepretability to understand these risks, and building safeguards to address these risks.
+ **These days, the goal of my research is to address open-weight model safety and security.** This includes questions on safety pretraining, unlearning, robustness to tampering attacks, and intepretability.

  My research advancing the privacy, security and safety of machine learning has received awards at NeurIPS, ICLR, ICML, and FAccT: